drhsqlite/fossil-mirror/www/backup.md

 clone, Fossil’s autosync feature isn’t enough to keep that clone fully up-to-date in a backup failover sense.
-This document explains what your clone may be missing and how to ensure that it is complete for cases where you intend to provide a complete backup of the remote.
+This document explains what your clone may be missing and how to ensure that it is complete for cases where you wish to have a backup suitable for replacing it without data loss, should the need arise.